realityexpander/How_to_program_from_ground_up/05-Software.md

     Mnemonic   Opcode & Operand Hex Codes  // Explanation
     --------   --------------------------------
-    LDA #5     A905   // Load the value 5 into the "A" register, opcode: 0xA9 operand: 0x05
+    LDA #5     A905   // Load the value 5 into the "A" register, opcode: 0xA9 operand: 0x05.
-    STA 0x0000 8D0000 // Store the value in the "A" register into memory location 0x0000, opcode: 0x8D operands: 0x00 0x00
+    STA 0x0000 8D0000 // Store the value in the "A" register into memory location 0x0000, opcode: 0x8D operands: 0x00 0x00.
-    LDA #7     A907   // Load the value 7 into the "A" register,  opcode: 0xA9 operand: 0x07
+    LDA #7     A907   // Load the value 7 into the "A" register,  opcode: 0xA9 operand: 0x07.
-    STA 0x0001 8D0001 // Store the value in the "A" register into memory location 0x0001, opcode: 0x8D operands: 0x00 0x01
+    STA 0x0001 8D0001 // Store the value in the "A" register into memory location 0x0001, opcode: 0x8D operands: 0x00 0x01.
-    LDA 0x0000 A90000 // Load the value in memory location 0x0000 into the "A" register, opcode: 0xA9 operands: 0x00 0x00
+    LDA 0x0000 A90000 // Load the value in memory location 0x0000 into the "A" register, opcode: 0xA9 operands: 0x00 0x00.
-    ADC 0x0001 6D0001 // Add the value in memory location 0x0001 to the value in the "A" register, opcode: 0x6D operands: 0x00 0x01
+    ADC 0x0001 6D0001 // Add the value in memory location 0x0001 to the value in the "A" register, opcode: 0x6D operands: 0x00 0x01.
-    STA 0x0002 8D0002 // Store the result of the addition into memory location 0x0002, opcode: 0x8D operands: 0x00 0x02
+    STA 0x0002 8D0002 // Store the result of the addition into memory location 0x0002, opcode: 0x8D operands: 0x00 0x02.
-    BRK        00     // Stops the CPU executing any more instructions, opcode: 0x00
+    BRK        00     // Stops the CPU executing any more instructions, opcode: 0x00.
     ```

     // Memory state after the program has executed:
     0x0000: 0x05
     0x0001: 0x07
-    0x0002: 0x0C      // <-- The result of the addition of 5 and 7 = 12, which is 0x0C in hexadecimal
+    0x0002: 0x0C      // <-- The result of the addition of 5 and 7 = 12, which is 0x0C in hexadecimal.

-    // The result of the addition of 5 and 7 is 12, which is 0x0C in hexadecimal
+    // The result of the addition of 5 and 7 is 12, which is 0x0C in hexadecimal.
     ```
 # Assembly Language - The First Human-readable Language for Programming Computers <a name="assembly-language"></a>
 ###### assembly-language